No results found. Try again with different words?

 How to Enable Debugging in WordPress (Debug Mode)

 When working with your website, different themes, and plugins, you’ll inevitably encounter some problems.
-These can sometimes consume hours of your time while trying to find out the root of the problem.
 This is where debugging can help.
-You can enable debugging in different ways, and this document will show you how to do it.

-Installing a new plugin or theme, updating, or adding a custom code can cause conflicts.
-Some issues will show immediately and can even make your website temporarily unusable (e.g., the White Screen of Death).
-Others will show only in certain situations and will create issues with some functionality or plugin.
-These issues can often be solved by manually deactivating all of your plugins and re-activating them one by one.
+Others will show only in certain situations and create issues with some functionality or plugin.
+These issues can often be solved by manually deactivating all of your plugins and re-activating them individually.
 This way you can find which plugin is creating the issue.
-Further, you can switch to another theme to check if the issue is coming from that side.
-All of this takes a lot of time.

 You could even use this to prevent some issues.
-Some errors, if they exist, will only be visible in debug log even though everything seems fine on your website.
+Some errors, if they exist, will only be visible in the debug log even though everything seems fine on your website.

-If you’re not sure about working with your website files or find Method 2 just too complicated, the WP Debugging plugin is the right solution for you.
-You can enable debugging using the plugin by following these steps:
+If you’re unsure about working with your website files or find Method 2 too complicated, the WP Debugging plugin is the right solution for you.

-Step 5 – Navigate to the Dashboard > Tools > WP Debugging;
+Step 4: Navigate to the Dashboard > Tools > WP Debugging;

-Step 6 – Click on the check box next to the “Set WP_DEBUG to true” option and click on the “Save Changes” button.
+Step 5: Click on the check box next to the “Set WP_DEBUG to true” option and click on the “Save Changes” button.

 Don’t forget to disable the debug mode after you’re done.